 Finally, new OTT regulations would damage the Indian startup ecosystem by imposing new market entry costs and barriers to innovation.
 Ultimately, such regulations would suppress innovation by small businesses in India that would otherwise grow and create new jobs in India.

 III.
-Specific Answers of ACT | The App Association to Questions Raised in the TRAI Consultation Paper
+Specific Input of ACT | The App Association Raised in the TRAI Consultation Paper

-Consistent with our general views above, we provide specific answers to the following questions raised by TRAI in the Consultation Paper:
+Consistent with our general views above, we provide specific input regarding issues raised by TRAI in the Consultation Paper: